-- (E) This category includes a hedge fund of funds which invests in 29 hedge funds that pursue multiple strategies to diversify risks and reduce volatility.
-The hedge funds' composite portfolio for this type includes investments in approximately 27% equities, 25% credit, 15% relative value, 13% event driven, 12% Macro and Commodities and 7% Multi-Strategy.
-Investments representing approximately 71% of the value of the investments in this type can be redeemed quarterly and 17% annually or less.
-The remaining 12% can be redeemed between 18 and 36 months. - (F) This category includes a commingled emerging markets equity fund which trades monthly.
-The underlying emerging market stocks trade daily on public markets. - (G) This category includes a commingled international small cap equity fund which trades monthly on public markets. - (H) This category includes commingled equity funds which trade daily on public markets.
+- (D) This category includes a hedge fund of funds which invests in 29 hedge funds that pursue multiple strategies to diversify risks and reduce volatility.
+The hedge funds' composite portfolio for this type includes investments in approximately 30% Equities, 28% Credit, 13% Relative Value, 5% Quantitative, 13% Macro and Commodities and 11% Multi-Strategy.
+Redemptions can be made quarterly. - (E) This category includes a commingled emerging markets equity fund which trades monthly.
+The underlying emerging market stocks trade daily on public markets. - (F) This category includes a commingled international small cap equity fund which trades monthly on public markets. - (G) This category includes commingled equity funds which trade daily on public markets.